suap-coding/strive_plotting_action/README.md

 # strive_plotting_action

-Main stuff u can find in main_stuff.ipynb :]
+You can find main stuff in main_stuff.ipynb :]

 I'm going to pull more numerical data and start plotting.
 For now we can download over 6000 rows of info about movies with: